abdulmanafpv/Live-Face-Monitoring-Recognition-Web-App-for-Crime-Prevention-using-surveillance-camera/README.md

-# Face Biometric For Office
+# Live Face Monitoring & Recognition Web App for Crime Prevention using surveillance camera

 ## About